-Immerse yourself in Charlottesville-Albemarle County history, including the homes of three founding fathers and a colonial era tavern, a wide variety of cuisine and top wineries.
+Immerse yourself in the history of Charlottesville and Albemarle Counties, including the homes of three founding fathers and a colonial era tavern, a wide variety of cuisine and top wineries.
 Add stops at amazing museums, cultural centers and art exhibitions for a memorable visit.

 Duration: 2 Days